uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

    * Remember to rebuild the component and reload the logic project to test your changes 👍

-## Delay
+## Delay ⏰⏳

-In this mode, the sound is echoed by using a delay.
+In this mode, the sound is echoed.
+We hear a delayed copy of the sound mixed with the original.

 Questions to ask yourself, and things to try here: